Naar concept omzettenVoorbeeld(opent in een nieuwe tab)Bijwerken

 SA is the light beacon for FM for the rest of Africa.
 People like Steve Reid, Bruce Sparks and many others lead the message of FM.

 The power of the FM-approach for me is the work of Hugo Tempelman – a Dutch GP – together with Liesje Froeling in Elandshoorn.

 Dr. Shabir Moosa is active around Gauteng and Johannesburg.
 He did impressive work and is key to many contacts in SA.
 See his website for WONCA and his personal website

-Lotte van Dijk, AIGT works since 2014 in Kampala (The Surgery, A FM-practive/ medical home/ emergency dep. with High Dependency Unit and admission facilities).
+Lotte van Dijk, AIGT works since 2014 in Kampala (The Surgery, A FM-practice/ medical home/ emergency dep. with High Dependency Unit and admission facilities).
 If you want to contact her for her experiences, mail firstname.lastname@example.org and we will bring you in contact with Lotte.

-Jelle Struik (FP) recently worked as a locum in a rural hospital in Zambia and experienced that as a FP he was valuable even though he was not trained as tropical doctor in surgery.
+Jelle Struik (FP) recently worked as a locum in a rural hospital in Zambia He experienced that as a FP he was valuable even though he was not trained as tropical doctor in surgery.

 Read his site: http://jelleendiane.reismee.nl/

 For contact with Jelle mail: email@example.com for his email.